-We were for some time non-compliant with the minimum bid price requirement for continued listing on the Nasdaq Global Market.
-We cured such non-compliance as of January 11, 2011, but there can be no assurance that the market price for our common stock might not again drop below Nasdaq's requirement.
-If that were to occur, our stock could be delisted.
-On August 24, 2010, we received from Nasdaq a staff deficiency letter indicating that we had failed to comply with the minimum bid price requirement for continued listing on the Nasdaq Global Market.
+We have previously been in and out of compliance with minimum requirements for continued listing on the Nasdaq Global Market.
+On June 29, 2011, we received from Nasdaq a staff deficiency letter indicating that we had failed to comply with the minimum requirement for aggregate market value of publicly-held shares.
+We cured such non-compliance as of July 19, 2011.
+We were previously and for some time non-compliant with the minimum bid price requirement for continued listing on the Nasdaq Global Market.
 A minimum bid price of \$1.00 per share is required by Nasdaq Rule 5450(a)(1).
 Our common stock remained listed on the Nasdaq Global Market during the 180-day grace period following such notification of noncompliance.
 We had until February 22, 2011 to regain compliance with the minimum price rule; otherwise our common stock would have been subject to delisting.
-We considered several steps that could have been taken to maintain public trading of our common stock.
-Such steps included (i) proposing and submitting to our shareholders for approval a reverse stock split, (ii) transferring the listing of our common stock to the Nasdaq Capital Market, or (iii) arranging for the quotation of trades in respect of our common stock through market makers on the OTCQB market.
-It should be noted that alternative (ii), transfer to the Nasdaq Capital Market, would have done no more than extend the grace period for 180 days following transfer of listing.
-In the event, we regained compliance without taking any of those steps.